Market Review: Completed

-- The potential inclusion of standards for the rate of change of frequency (RoCoF)
+- the introduction of system limits for rate of change of frequency (RoCoF) following contingency events

-- The settings in the FOS for contingency events
+- changes to the settings that relate to the limits and thresholds for contingency events

 |Publish issues paper and terms of reference||28 April 2022|